nodejs/node/doc/api/dns.markdown

       });
     });

-There are subtle consequences in choosing one over the other another, please consult the [Implementation considerations section][] for more information.
+There are subtle consequences in choosing one over the other, please consult the [Implementation considerations section][] for more information.

 ## dns.getServers()

-Returns the array of string-encoded IP addresses that are currently being used for name resolution.
+Returns an array of IP address strings that are currently being used for name resolution.

 ## dns.lookup(hostname[, options], callback)